cbarkinozer/Spring/Documentation/SqlCorsMessageBroker.md

 SET CONSTRAINT ALL IMMEDIATE;
 ````
+**Adding a Database To Your Project**
+Create the database in Postgresql(pgadmin), because hibernate cannot create it.
+Add your database to the dependencies in pom.xml.
+Update application.properties.
+Make "ddl:jpa = update" after running one time with "ddl:jpa=create" otherwise Hibernate deletes table.

 **Cross-Origin Resource Sharing (CORS)**
 A web browser-managed mechanism that, using additional HTTP headers, provides access control of a web application running in one origin to a web application in a different origin.
 ![image](https://user-images.githubusercontent.com/43732258/155185467-6eaf1641-f6fd-40e7-99a2-95b496280d6e.png)